Comment on page

 There are two different ways to add this tag:

 a) Control with different tags whether we want to show the post-login page only upon user registration, or every time users log in.
-This method is only supported for Firebase email/password authentication.

 b) Control from the backend when to show the post-login flow to each user.
 This method requires advanced backend setup, where the backend returns either a success or an error HTTP code, which controls the post-login visibility.